Search Kit - Links and Tasks¶

 More on the XML schema

-You can find more on how the XML schema for entities works in XML Schema defintion
+You can see where links are initially defined for entities in XML Schema defintion

 Note that the api that is called needs to be the same entity as the Search Kit entity.
 For example if you want to take a custom action on a contact you should ensure the entity for your custom action is 'Contact'